SECRETS OF THE MANTIS BOXING ART

 He wants to block my hand, so I go along with his movement and use a rolling technique to get in, causing his block to land on nothing, making the best use of left and right, up and down [by circling clockwise to the right, down, left, and up].

-The tying action is a rounded form of blocking.
-The slipping technique is a reversal of the rolling technique [i.e. circling counterclockwise].
-This is an action of opening and then closing, as though gathering in.
+The snaring action [called “catching a cicada” when done two-handed] is a curled form of blocking.
+The slipping technique is a reversal of the rolling technique [rolling using a clockwise circle, slipping using a counterclockwise circle].
+This is an action of opening and then closing, as though gathering in [i.e. slipping your right arm out of his grip and swinging it around to slap the left side of his face].

 5. He thrusts, I grab.